 Nusa Lembongan and Nusa Ceningan

-I highly recommend to explore both islands, Nusa Lembongan and Nusa Ceningan, together as they are connected through a bridge.
+I highly recommend to explore both Nusa Islands, Nusa Lembongan and Nusa Ceningan, together as they are connected through a bridge.
 The best and cheapest option is to rent a scooter and drive around on your own.

 I started my day at the mangrove forest.
 You can take a boat tour for 50 000 Rupiah and it takes about 20 minutes.
 It was nice to see, but I’m not sure, if it’s worth the money.